Updated

 - Nystagmus.6

-Elmiron patients may wish to consult with their doctors and ophthalmologists.
-Perhaps doctors will suggest they get a vision test.
-Or possibly switch medications.
+Elmiron patients may wish to consult with their physicians and ophthalmologists, especially if they are displaying visual symptoms.
+Maybe doctors will suggest getting a vision test or possibly switching medications.

 8. What are recent Elmiron cases?

-Litigation is very new.
+Litigation by Elmiron lawyers is very new.
 Check back for updates on current litigation and settlements.
 One recent case includes:

 - Pelczar vs. Teva Branded Pharmaceutical Products R&D et al. United States District Court District Of Connecticut.
 Case 3:20-cv-00406.
 (March 26, 2020).